About

 What is the transfer credit policy?

-Courses from the previous institution must have earned a minimum of B. Up to 6 courses may be transferred in the subject areas of Theology, Philosophy, Church History, or similar.
-Up to 6 language courses (Latin, Greek, Hebrew) may be transferred.
-A proficiency exam will be required for those transferring full language requirements.
+Courses from the previous institution must have earned a minimum of B. Up to 6 courses may be transferred in one of our degree subject areas.
+Up to 6 language courses (Latin, Greek, Hebrew) may be transferred, but actual competency will be assessed on a case-by-case basis.

-Credits will be translated into our program and may not reflect the same number of credits.
-Generally, 3 credits (one class) will transfer as 1.5 Davenant Hall credits (one class), though this will be considered on a case-by-case basis.
-Transfer credits cannot substitute for core courses in each module, though elective credit may be granted.
-Credit may be granted for a maximum of 2 integrated essays.
+Transfer credits will be translated into our program may not reflect the same number of credits as the other institution.
+Transfer credits cannot substitute for required core courses in each subject area, though elective credit may be granted.

 How do the residential courses work?